Feng Dao

+Yan

-In 911, by which point Tang had fallen and Liu, having initially been a nominal vassal to the succeeding Later Liang, had declared his own state of Yan as its emperor, Feng was serving as a military advisor to Liu.
-That year, Liu gathered his troops and prepared to attack Yiwu Circuit (義武, headquartered in modern Baoding, Hebei), which was ruled by its military governor (jiedushi) Wang Chuzhi and allied with Later Liang's archenemy Jin.
+At some point, he was invited by Liu Shouguang, one of the major late-Tang warlords, to serve as a secretary at the prefectural government of Liu's capital Youzhou in modern Beijing.
+By 911, the Tang had falled to the Later Liang, Liu had first submitted to the Later Liang and then declared his own state of Yan, and Feng had become a military advisor to Liu.
+In that year, Liu gathered his troops and prepared to attack Yiwu in modern Baoding, Hebei, ruled at the time by a de facto independent military governor (jiedushi) named Wang Chuzhi.
+Wang was allied with the larger state Jin and supported its opposition to the Later Liang.
 Feng tried to urge Liu not to attack Yiwu, arguing that the time was inopportune.
+This angered Liu, who imprisoned him but spared him from execution after others interceded on his behalf.

+Jin

-This angered Liu, who threw him in prison, but he was spared his life after others interceded on his behalf.
-He thereafter fled to Jin, where Zhang Chengye, the chief eunuch military advisor to Jin's prince Li Cunxu, recommended him to be the secretary general of Jin's capital Taiyuan.
+Feng thereafter fled to Jin, where Zhang Chengye, the chief eunuch and a military advisor to Jin's prince Li Cunxu, recommended him to be the secretary general of Jin's capital Taiyuan.

-During Jin/Later Tang

-At that time, Li Cunxu was engaged in repeated campaigns to capture territories north of the Yellow River from Later Liang, and the military matters required frequent drafting of orders, which Li entrusted to Feng Dao.
+At that time, Li Cunxu was engaged in repeated campaigns to capture territories north of the Yellow River from the Later Liang, and the military matters required frequent drafting of orders, which Li entrusted to Feng Dao.

 In or around 919, there was an incident where Li had a dispute with his chief military advisor Guo Chongtao, after Guo had opined that Li was inviting too many officers to his meals and that the number should be reduced.
 In anger, Li responded, "Is it that we do not get to even decide how many of the people who are willing to die for us would be at our meals?
 Maybe the army should choose a new commander, and we will return to Taiyuan."
 He asked Feng to draft a declaration to that effect.
-Feng took his pen but hesitated to write, and he responded to Li, "Your Royal Highness is now planning to conquer the lands south of the Yellow River and then under heavens.
+Feng took his pen but hesitated to write, and he responded to Li, Your Royal Highness is now planning to conquer the lands south of the Yellow River and then all the lands under Heaven.
 Guo Chongtao's request is not overly inappropriate.
 Even if Your Royal Highness disagreed with him, why make this dispute shock all those near and far, such that our enemies would learn this and believe that you and your subjects are discordant?
-This cannot be good for your reputation."
-Soon thereafter, Guo came to apologize, and the matter came to rest.
+This cannot be good for your reputation.
+Soon thereafter, Guo came to apologize, and the matter was put to rest.
 It was said that others became impressed with Feng's temerity in advising the prince.
-It was also said that Feng lived frugally during these campaigns, living in straw huts with no beds, and sharing his salaries with his staff members.
-Oftentimes, officers pillaged the region and took beautiful women; sometimes they would give the women to Feng as gifts.
-Feng would not take the women, but would instead find their families and return them to their families.
+It was also said that Feng lived frugally during these campaigns, living in straw huts with no beds and sharing his salary with his staff members.
+Oftentimes, officers pillaged the region and took beautiful women.
+Sometimes they would give women to Feng as gifts.
+Feng would not take them, but would instead find their families and allow their return.